 ● Using a brush like The Wet Detangler can help stimulate the scalp and spread hair treatments that strengthen the hair shaft.

 Rice water, mashed bananas, olive oil… Everywhere you look, people seem to be turning to products that contain only the purest of naturally-grown, organic ingredients.
-Now, before you jump on the botanical bandwagon, they don’t necessarily work any better than many of the man-made brands you’ll find on the high street.
-The most important factor when buying a shampoo is picking the right one for your specific hair type, like dry and frizzy, or flyaway.
+Now, before you jump on the botanical or natural bandwagon, they don’t necessarily work any better than many of the man-made brands you’ll find on the high street.
+The most important factor when buying a shampoo is picking the right one.
+If natural shampoo is what you’re looking for then certainly take your time and explore what works best for your hair.
+This way you can find a natural hair shampoo for your specific hair type, like dry and frizzy, or flyaway.

-Ice blonde and bleached hair – glorious though it may be – don’t necessarily mean that blondes have more fun!
+Ice blonde hair or bleached hair – glorious though it may be – don’t necessarily mean that blondes have more fun!
 And that’s down to both the damage it does during the process to get the lift it needs, and the hard work it takes to look after it.

-● Hair experts will say that bleaching is best avoided, as the damage to the hair follicle requires a lot of TLC.
-But, if you can’t resist the siren song of going blonde, be sure to condition, condition, condition!
+● Hair experts will say that hair bleaching is best avoided, as the damage to the hair follicle requires a lot of TLC and hair care.
+But, if you can’t resist the siren song of turning your hair blonde, be sure to condition, condition, condition!
+And we’ll say it again, for good measure, condition your hair!
+Hair Conditioner being used within your hair care routine allows for smooth detangled hair with added moisture.
 Use masques, oils, and silicones often – humectants work to draw moisture into themselves.

 ● Try to turn down the temperature.
 Though hot water is a joy, it can also strip your hair (and skin) of natural oils, leading to dryness and colour fading.